Novavax

 Novavax, Inc., based in Gaithersburg, Maryland, develops vaccines to counter infectious diseases.
-The company's first and only commercial product is the Novavax COVID-19 vaccine.
-The company is also developing vaccines for influenza, respiratory syncytial virus (RSV), avian flu, shingles, Clostridioides difficile, and malaria.
+The company developed the Novavax COVID-19 vaccine, now commercialized by Sanofi.
+The company also develops vaccines for influenza, respiratory syncytial virus (RSV), avian flu, shingles, Clostridioides difficile, and malaria.

-Novavax also develops proprietary immune-stimulating saponin-based immunologic adjuvants at a wholly owned Swedish subsidiary, Novavax AB.
+Novavax develops proprietary immune-stimulating saponin-based immunologic adjuvants at a wholly owned Swedish subsidiary, Novavax AB.
 One of these, Matrix-M, is used in the Novavax COVID-19 vaccine.

 History

 The company was founded in 1987.

 In June 2013, Novavax acquired Swedish company Isconova AB, renamed Novavax AB, and its Matrix-M adjuvant platform for $30 million.

 ResVax

 In March 2015, the company completed a Phase I trial for its Ebola vaccine candidate, as well as a phase II study in adults for its respiratory syncytial virus vaccine, which would become ResVax.
 The ResVax trial was encouraging as it showed significant efficacy against respiratory syncytial virus (RSV) infection, using a nanoparticle-based treatment using a recombinant F lipoprotein or saponin, "extracted from the Quillaja saponaria [or?]
 Molina bark together with cholesterol and phospholipid."
 It is aimed at stimulating resistance to RSV infection, targeting both adult and infant populations.

 In 2016, the company completed its first phase III trial, the 12,000 adult Resolve trial, for its RSV vaccine, later known as ResVax; it did not reach its goals.
 This triggered an eighty-five percent dive in the company's stock price.
 Phase II adult trial results also released in 2016 showed a stimulation of antigenicity, but failure in efficacy.
 Evaluation of these results suggested that an alternative dosing strategy might lead to success, leading to plans to run new phase II trials.
 The company's difficulties in 2016 led to a three-part strategy for 2017: cost reduction through restructuring and the termination of 30% of their workforce; pouring more effort into getting ResVax to market; and beginning clinical trials on a Zika virus vaccine.

 Alongside the adult studies of ResVax, the vaccine was also in 2016 being tested against infant RSV infection through the route of maternal immunization.

 In 2019, late-stage clinical testing of ResVax failed for a second time, which resulted in a major downturn in investor confidence and a seventy percent reduction in capital value for the firm.
 As a secondary result, the company was forced to conduct a reverse stock split in order to maintain Nasdaq minimum qualification, meaning it was in risk of being delisted.